 This is a classic case.
 It affects everyone who drives or rides in a car.
 You don't have much of a budget if anything.
 And it's a common sort of thing.
 Public officials are always trying to raise awareness about health and safety issues.
 Let's create a media plan to get more people to use seat belts, then compare it to some of the things they did.

 Consider the Target Audience

 The first rule of rhetoric is to know your audience.
 Who's the audience in this case?
-When failing to use your seat, the belt was a secondary offense -- meaning police couldn't pull you over for not doing it and only cite you for it once they'd gotten you for some other offense like speeding -- only 82 percent of citizens wore seat belts.
+When failing to use your seatbelt was a secondary offense -- meaning police couldn't pull you over for not doing it and could only cite you for it once they'd gotten you for some other offense like speeding -- only 82% of citizens wore seat belts.

-So the target is the 18 percent of drivers who wouldn't buckle up.
+So the target is the 18% of drivers who wouldn't buckle up.
 It might be tough to target only them.
-On the other hand, it could be tougher for every driver in a state with seven million people.
+On the other hand, it could be tougher to target every driver in a state with seven million people.
 Try experimenting and using a little science.
 The State Patrol and local police keep good track of statistics.

 They could certainly tell you which counties and highways had the highest rates of accidents where drivers and passengers weren't wearing seatbelts.
 Maybe it's a regional thing, with rural counties more relaxed about seat belts and city dwellers buckling up before fighting traffic.
 The numbers will help tell where to focus resources.

 If you really wanted to be scientific, test out different messages and campaigns in different counties to see what works and what doesn't.
 The State Troopers did a little of both.
 They had billboards and Public Service Announcements (PSA's) on radio and TV, to reach all drivers.